killer-coda/killercoda-scenario/spinnaker/finish.md

 ### WELL DONE !

-After follow this scenario, you have known how to deploy application using KubeVela and VelaUX.
+After follow this scenario, you have known how to Install spinnaker.